nhsconnect/Generic-Test-Repo/pages/explore/explore_birth_details.md

 ## Mapping for Bundle ##

+How to populate the Bundle instance to conform to the profiles below:

 |**Level 1**|[Bundle Resource](http://hl7.org/fhir/stu3/bundle.html)|**Level 2**| None|**Level 3**|[NHSD-Bundle-1 Profile](http://xxx)|

 |**View Used FHIR Elements**|**[View All FHIR Elements](explore_birth_details_all.html#mapping-for-bundle)**|

-How to populate the Bundle instance  using - [NHSD-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/NHSD-Bundle-1)

 |  **Name** | **Card.** | **Conformance** | **Type** | **Description, Constraints and mapping for DCH Implementation** |